mobile-menu

 Read aloud in your home language: If your family speaks a language other than English, read to your child in your home language.
 This builds students' skills in the home language, and makes it easier for them to learn to speak, read, and write English in the future.

-SCOE is hosting a Literacy Summit event the afternoon of Thursday, June 12, where we will bring together community, business, and nonprofit leaders alongside educators to raise awareness of the critical importance of literacy.
+On Thursday, June 12, 2025, Sonoma County Superintendent of Schools Dr. Amie Carter and SCOE hosted Literacy Summit Sonoma.
+This event brought together community, business, and nonprofit leaders alongside educators to raise awareness of the critical importance of literacy.
 Our goal is to build a brighter, more equitable future for all through the Sonoma County Literacy Promise.

 Literacy is not a privilege.
 It's a promise we keep for every student.